 The risk of a mismatch in friction material increases even more when different brands of aftermarket replacement linings are installed on the front and rear brakes.
 One manufacturer's replacement linings may be a close match to the OEM linings, but another manufacturer's linings might not.
 If the front brakes are relined at one point in time with Brand A linings, and the rear brakes are relined at a later time by you or somebody else with Brand B linings, the vehicle may end up with a less than ideal combination of friction materials.

-For this reason, some brake experts recommend relining both the front and rear brakes at the same time if either are worn.
+Most brake experts recommend relining both the front and rear brakes at the same time if either are worn.
 This reduces the risk of a mismatch in friction materials and helps assure proper brake balance.
 Many would say this is "unnecessary" based on brake wear alone, and they have a point.
 But the issue here is maintaining the same brake balance as before as well as overall brake performance, which means using linings on the front and rear brakes that are ideally the same brand and grade of product (but not necessarily the same type of friction material because that will vary depending on the application).

 For example, if you install Brand A premium grade semi-metallic pads on the front brakes of a car, you should probably install Brand A premium grade NAO shoes on the rear brakes when the rear brakes are relined at a later date.
 But in the real world this is not always possible for a variety of reasons.
 One is that somebody else may reline the other set of brakes.
 Another is that if one set of wheels have already been done, you may not be able to determine the brand or grade of linings that were installed.
 What is more, you probably have your own brand preferences and may not want to match the brand of linings that are already on the vehicle, especially if you believe the other brand is an inferior product.
 Some experts say it is best to do all four wheels at once.
 Then you know the linings are properly matched not only to the application but to each other.